General Services Administration: Login.gov Digital Identity Standards controversy

 In April 2022, the Office of Inspector General (OIG), Office of Inspections, initiated an evaluation of the GSA's Login.gov services.
 OIG initiated this evaluation based on a notification received from GSA's Office of General Counsel identifying potential misconduct within Login.gov, a component of GSA's Technology Transformation Services (TTS) under the Federal Acquisition Service (FAS).
 OIG's evaluation found that GSA misled their customer agencies when GSA failed to communicate Login.gov's known noncompliance with the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-63-3, Digital Identity Guidelines.

 Notwithstanding GSA officials' assertions that Login.gov met SP 800-63-3 Identity Assurance Level 2 (IAL2) requirements, Login.gov has never included a physical or biometric comparison for its customer agencies.
 Further, GSA continued to mislead customer agencies even after GSA suspended efforts to meet SP 800-63-3.

 GSA knowingly billed IAL2 customer agencies over $10 million for services, including alleged IAL2 services that did not meet IAL2 standards.
 Furthermore, GSA used misleading language to secure additional funds for Login.gov.
 Finally, the GSA lacked adequate controls over the Login.gov program and allowed it to operate under a hands-off culture.
 OIG found that because of its failure to exercise management oversight and internal controls over Login.gov, FAS shares responsibility for the misrepresentations to GSA's customers.
 In response to OIG's report, GSA management agreed with the findings and recommendations.

+Judiciary

+In February 2026, the federal judiciary asked Congress to allow it to directly manage its facilities.
+The courts said:

+The General Services Administration (GSA) has long served as the Judiciary's landlord.
+But over more than a decade, buildings that house the Judiciary have accumulated a growing backlog of $8.3 billion worth of critical repairs for basic courthouse systems, such as roofs, elevators, lighting, doors, and windows.
+Some emergency repairs, such as storm and water damage, can take years to complete.